A new method for measuring angle-resolved phases in photoemission: Introduction

 The rest of the manuscript is structured as follows: in Section~\ref{sec:notation} we introduce the necessary notation and the basic processes that may be active in the experiment; in Section~\ref{sec:experimental} and~\ref{sec:theory} we describe respectively the experimental and theoretical methods used.
 In Section~\ref{sec:Results} we present and compare experimental and theoretical results.
-Section~\ref{sec:summary} presents our summary and conclusions, and the Appendix gives details of the derivation of some equations.
+We discuss in Section~\ref{sec:Discusson} the relationship between our data, namely the angular distribution of photoelectrons created by collinearly polarized biharmonics, and the time-delay studies described in the introductory section.
+Section~\ref{sec:summary} presents our summary and outlook, and the Appendix gives details of the derivation of some equations.